-- Notification access Displays which applications can access notifications. - When a notification arrives, its icon appears at the top of the screen.
-Icons for pending notifications appear on the left, and system icons on the right. - Do Not Disturb access Provides a way to mute notifications fors apps which are installed on the device and have requested Do Not Disturb access. - 2.
-Select Zebra volume controls to configure the media, ringtone, notifications, alarm, and scanner volume. - 3.
-On the Zebra Volume Control screen, slide each setting as desired.
+- Notification access Displays which applications can access notifications.
+When a notification arrives, its icon appears at the top of the screen.
+Icons for pending notifications appear on the left, and system icons on the right. - Do Not Disturb access Displays which applications can access DO Not Disturb feature.